forestgrape/coronavirus/7_social/controlling.md

 ### Outdoor Days
 Avoiding foreign and public indoor rooms.
-Prevents aerosol transmission if care is taken in [buildings](#large-buildings), public transport and [shops](#shops).
-To prevent (the likely less relevant) droplet transmission, masks can be used for face to face talking outdoors.
+Prevents aerosol transmission if care is taken in essential [buildings](#large-buildings) (e.g. shops and residential blocks) and public transport. ~~To prevent (the likely less relevant) droplet transmission, masks can be used for face to face talking outdoors.~~ outdoor transmission does rarely cause severe Covid

 ### Home-Lock Down